 Anyways, check ’em out if you’re in the mood.
 Quality stuff.

 Review – Jealousy Incarnate

 This show really shouldn’t have been as entertaining as it was.
 The plot was kinda lame, the territory worn… but due to the amazing cast, it somehow managed to still be an enjoyable show for 20 something long episodes.
 I think the reason this show appeals to people is because the premise is appealing.
 Who hasn’t had a crush on someone who just didn’t feel the same way?
 And how awesome would it be if they suddenly changed their mind – at the exact time someone as equally awesome came along and also liked you?
-And… let’s shoot for the stars… how incredible would it be to date them both, with their permission, and even set up house together while they generously allow to figure out your feelings?
+And… let’s shoot for the stars… how incredible would it be to date them both, with their permission, and even set up house together while they generously allow you to figure out your feelings?
 Geesh.
-It’s so ridiculous and in the realm of fantasy, which is exactly why it was entertaining for twenty episodes.
+It’s so ridiculous!
+It’s the realm of fantasy generally reserved for fan fiction, which is exactly why it was entertaining for twenty episodes.

 Overall Rating – 7/10.
 Two Boyfriends Are Better Than One.